sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 9.
 WORK IN PROCESS LIMITS AND VISUAL MANAGEMENT

 - People on my team are not often assigned to work on multiple mutually exclusive tasks.
-[1-7]
-- When faced with too much work and too few people to do it, we prioritize work and focus on completing a small number of high-priority tasks.
-[1-7]
+- When faced with too much work and too few people to do it, my team prioritize work and focus on completing a small number of high-priority tasks.
 - My team often discovers invisible work when it is not expected.
-[1-7]
 - Our team work is visible to other teams and stakeholders.
-[1-7]
 - My team uses visual displays and dashboards to manage the work at various stages of a process.
-[1-7]
-- In my team visual displays are up to date and the information contributing to measurable improvement is towards a goal that the team cares about.
-[1-7]
+- In my team, visual displays are up to date and the information contributing to measurable improvement is towards a goal that the team cares about.
-- When looking at visual management displays I see the key process metrics my team cares about.
-[1-7]
+- When looking at visual management displays we see the key process metrics my team cares about.

 #### **Recommendations**